+- · TMR1ON bit of the T1CON register

-- Timer1 interrupt enable bit of the PIE1 register
+- · TMR1IE bit of the PIE1 register

-- PEIE bit of the INTCON register
+- · PEIE bit of the INTCON register

-- GIE bit of the INTCON register
+- · GIE bit of the INTCON register

 The interrupt is cleared by clearing the TMR1IF bit in the Interrupt Service Routine.

 Note: The TMR1H:TTMR1L register pair and the TMR1IF bit should be cleared before enabling interrupts.